barabo/fhir-to-omop-demo/data/hapi/README.md

 #### Example ETL definition file

-This example ETL definition file instructs the loader to load the Synthea 'coherent' set of ~1300 patients only after loading the `organizations.json` and `practitioners.json` bundle files.
+This example ETL definition file instructs the loader to load the Synthea [coherent] set of ~1300 patients only after loading the `organizations.json` and `practitioners.json` bundle files.

 `coherent-etl.json`